-Tool Purpose Phone Calls and Emails In order to target specific stakeholders to let them know about the online survey, open house, and otherwise engage in a discussion with them regarding issues and opportunities for the AFSP, emails and phone calls were used.
+Tool Purpose Activities to Date Phone Calls and Emails In order to target specific stakeholders to let them know about the online survey, open house, and otherwise engage in a discussion with them regarding issues and opportunities for the AFSP, emails and phone calls were used.
+Members of the Task Force, District staff and consultants used their existing networks to spread the advertisement of the online survey and the open houses held in May 2016 and January 2017.
 Community Meetings District staff attended several community events and meetings in order to distribute postcards and brochures with links to the website and information to talk to stakeholders about the AFSP.
-The intent of the open house is to provide members of the public with information regarding the AFSP, the project's progress, and to allow opportunities to collect input and feedback on draft deliverables.
-Three Open Houses were held for the project: May 2016 January 2017 November 2017 Open House Open House #1 was held on May 26th.
+Committee meetings were attended by District staff during April and May 2016.
+Retail stores, farms, and community centres were visited by District staff and members of the consulting team between February and June 2016, again in May and June 2017, and in November 2017.
+A full list is provided in the section below.
+Open House The intent of the open house is to provide members of the public with information regarding the AFSP, the project's progress, and to allow opportunities to collect input and feedback on draft deliverables.
+Three Open Houses were held for the project: May 2016 January 2017 November 2017 Open House #1 was held on May 26th.
 The purpose of the first Open House was to launch the project publically, refine the vision statement, and obtain initial feedback on issues and opportunities.
 Launching the survey was another objective of the first Open House.
 Paper copies of the survey were available for attendees to fill out.
 Open House #2 was held to present the themes, objectives and potential actions to stakeholders and the public.
 This open house had information boards and interactive boards in the room to give individuals time to read through and provide feedback.
 A workshop was also held where participants could take part in conversations regarding the major themes and potential action for the Plan.
-Several members of the Task Force attended the event as well.
+Several members of the Task Force attended the The first Open House was held from 3pm to 7pm on May 26, 2016.
+There were approximately 40 people who participated in the event, which was facilitated by staff and consultants.
+There was good discussion with those members of the public who attended regarding a diversity of topics including: Non-farm use of agricultural land.
+Compliance and enforcement issues within the ALR.
+Improving local food education programs at school.
+Water resource management and climate change.
+Future outreach and engagement opportunities regarding the AFSP.
+A copy of feedback received during the open house was posted on the District's website.
+The second Open House and Workshop was held on January 18, 2017.
+There were approvimately 60 people who attended and participated in the event.
+The event provided attendees an opportunity to peruse project information posted on large boards as well as participate in deeper discussions regarding the proposed key themes and recommended actions in a small group format. event as well.
 Open House #3 was held to present the Draft Plan to the public and solicit feedback on actions and priorities.
+The third Open House was held on November 30, 2017.
+Approximately 40 people attended to review the Plan, speak to staff and the consultant and provide feedback on the actions and implementation strategy